hyu7000/TD-ToothVoca/README.md

 # TD-ToothVoca

 - A device used to display English words and their meanings while brushing teeth.
-- A certain size of Korean font is stored in Font.h.
+- A certain size of Korean (including some Unicode) font is stored in Font.h.

 <br />